Narrative Essay Example on Birthday Present

 "I ordered a chep essay on this website.
 Guys I was so surprised the essay was written better that I though it'd be."

 My mom came into my bedroom and tried to calm me down.
-She asked what had happened, but I could not find proper words to tell her.
-She did not insist, she was holding me very tightly and saying that everything would be all right.
+She asked what had happened, but I could not find the proper words.
+She did not insist; she held me tightly and said everything would be all right.
 It was a wonderful remedy for a six-year-old child, probably the best in the world.
 In half an hour, we returned to the kitchen to have breakfast.
-My dad was obviously disappointed, but he preferred not to touch this topic in order not to upset me even more.
-The bicycle was not there and I did not ask where they had put it.
+My dad was disappointed, but he preferred not to touch this topic in order not to upset me even more.
+The bicycle was not there, and I did not ask where they had put it.
 The rest of the day was more or less nice.
-It was Saturday and we went to the amusement park.
+It was Saturday, and we went to the amusement park.
 In the evening, there was a small party for my family and relatives.
-I got many presents, mostly toys and books.
+I got presents, mostly toys and books.
 Nobody said anything about the bicycle.

-Next morning, I woke up and remembered that there was some more sugar cakes in the fridge.
-I knew that my mom believed in healthy breakfasts and would not allow me to start my day with cakes, so I tried to walk as quiet as a mouse to get a piece.
-I went down and when I passed the cupboard under the stairs, I saw that the door was a bit ajar.
+The next morning, I woke up and remembered that there were some more sugar cakes in the fridge.
+My mom believed in healthy breakfasts and would not let me start my day with cakes, so I tried walking as quietly as a mouse to get a piece.
+I went down, and when I passed the cupboard under the stairs, I saw that the door was a bit ajar.
 The bicycle was standing inside.
-I did not know what made me touch it; it was completely subconscious.
-I knew that when I touched it, I would see Betsy’s sandal and hear those terrible screams, but something made me do it.
+I did not know what made me touch it; it was subconscious.
+I knew that when I touched it, I would see Betsy's sandal and hear those terrible screams, but something made me do it.
 And I saw her.
 She was smiling.
 She was not lying in the middle of the street, but she was standing near the porch of our house with Sammy next to her.
-Betsy was smiling and she said that I had behaved like a coward.
-In her eyes I saw a mixture of mischief and happiness.
+Betsy was smiling, and she said that I had behaved like a coward.
+In her eyes, I saw a mixture of mischief and happiness.
 Sammy barked loudly, probably agreeing with his owner.

 Conclusion

 This is one of my strongest childhood memories.
 It was a very important lesson that taught me that we must not become the slaves of our past.
-Life is going on and the future should not suffer from the painful experiences we had long time ago.
-That bicycle and Betsy and my parents made me understand that sometimes you need to gather all your forces and move on.
+Life is going on, and the future should not suffer from the painful experiences we had long ago.
+That bicycle, Betsy and my parents, made me understand that sometimes you need to gather all your forces and move on.
 Not to forget, but to go forward.